streamlink/streamlink/docs/developing.rst

 Markdown formatting is supported.
 Standardized footers (e.g. ``Co-Authored-By: name <email-address>``) may be included at the end of the body.

+``@`` user-references must not be included in commit messages.

 .. _conventional commits: https://www.conventionalcommits.org/

+..
+Commit subject format:
+   All commit message subjects must end with a formatting delimiter mark (U+200B) for downstream git log parser compatibility.

 Plugins